-- High-end mechanical watch sales have grown again since the second half of 2017, driven by strong demand in Asia and from affluent Millennials.
+- High-end mechanical watch sales continue to grown, driven by strong demand in Asia and from affluent Millennials.

 - Traditional luxury watch manufacturers are challenged by new digital-first analog watch brands and smartwatch companies.

 - Sales of Swiss quartz watches are collapsing as a result, with a 24 percent decline over the past five years.

 - Millennials seek simplicity, personalisation and transparency when buying a high-end mechanical watch.